Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals/Gideon The Enigmatic Guardian.md

 ### Act 3: Spring's Reckoning and the Guardian's Legacy

 #### Setup
-- **The Dungeon's Depths**: Spring's thaw leads Gideon and his squad into the heart of the ancient dungeons, following the trail of undead forces to their source.
+- **The Dungeon's Depths**:  After the artifact is stolen/ intercepted by the Lesser Sinner after a failed attempt to smuggle it out during Gideons fight with the Emerald Drake, Spring's thaw leads Gideon and his squad into the heart of the ancient dungeons, following the trail of undead forces to their source.
 His knowledge of the Adversary and the artifact becomes crucial as they uncover a plot to awaken a Sinner in the form of a Dragon.
 - **Confrontation with Destiny**: The final battle against the Lesser Sinners orchestrating the undead uprising tests Gideon's loyalties and his commitment to Festungshalt.
 The revelation of his past and his role in the Fraternitas's machinations confront him with the choice between power and redemption.

 #### Climax